PyConPL/Book/2014/Journey_to_the_center_of_the_the_asynchronous_world/text.md

 If you look at the code you'll notice it is almost identical to the previous one, but placed inside of some sort of a context manager class.
 The only difference being method names, `step()` in place of `__enter__()` and `_wakeup()` for `__exit__()`.
-What we have here actually, is a task object accepting generator as the only initialization parameter, with main function `step()` responsible for advancing the generator to the next `yield` statement, sending in a value and a callback to do something with the result.
-There's also one little trick at the end of attached callback method called `_wakup()` where we feed ourselves with the result to proceed execution to the next `yield` statement.
+What we have here, actually, is a task object accepting a generator as the only initialization parameter, with the main function `step()` responsible for advancing the generator to the next `yield` statement, sending in a value and a callback to do something with the result.
+There's also one little trick at the end of the attached callback method called `_wakeup()` where we feed ourselves with the result to proceed execution to the next `yield` statement.

-So let's create a recursive function, to show that using above tricks we can bypass python's recursion limit which by default is [1000](http://hg.python.org/cpython/file/3.4/Python/ceval.c#l687).
+So let's create a recursive function, to show that using the above tricks we can bypass Python's recursion limit which by default is [1000](http://hg.python.org/cpython/file/3.4/Python/ceval.c#l687).

 ```python